BlackDice/scent/readme.md

 Engine keeps the list of all entities for you.
 It also automatically informs created node types about these.
 All you need to do is call method `addEntity`.

 	eCorporateBuilding = engine.addEntity [
-		building = do cBuilding
+		building = new cBuilding
-		foundation = do cFoundation
+		foundation = new cFoundation
 	]
 	building.floors = 10
 	foundation.material = 'stone'

 When you call `@@dispose` method of entity instance, it will be removed from engine and relevant nodes as well.

 Keep in mind that entity is not added to nodes right away.
-Such changes are queued up and will be processed at the end of update cycle.
-This is to ensure consistent state of available nodes.
+Such changes are queued up and will be processed at the beginning of update cycle.
+This is to ensure consistent state of available nodes during update loop.

 #### Add the systems